mfranzke/loading-attribute-polyfill-with-serviceworker/README.md

 - SEO & crawlers: the image and iframe contents aren't being hidden from crawlers that aren't capable of scrolling.
 - JavaScript framework friendly\*

 \*As some JavaScript frameworks would like to "own the DOM", it's not a good practice to try to manipulate the HTML content by our polyfill.
-That for this solution hooks into the network connection (by a Service Worker that you would need to register) to intercept the image and iframe contents requests.
+That for this solution hooks into the network connection (by a Service Worker that you would need to register) to intercept the image and iframe contents network requests.
+This gives us much more flexibility on the usage contexts, but has some drawbacks, see section ["Prerequisites"](#prerequisites).

 ## Core concepts